DigiCris/Cryptofertas/readme.md

 Criptoferta is a decentralized platform that connects users in the crypto space to trade NFT discount coupons for products and services to mitigate inflation.

-Blockchain technology will allow for self-managed business model where all users would benefit from our native token.
+Blockchain technology will allow for a self-managed business model where all users will benefit from our native token.

 ![Imgur](https://imgur.com/dkP7USh.png)